Oliveira-Hugo/BioSeqAnalyzer/README.md

 The selecting menu looks like:

 `Choose a function:
-1. Retrieve basic information about the DNA/RNA sequence
+1. Retrieve basic information about the DNA/RNA sequence(s)
-2. Obtain the reverse complement of the DNA sequence
+2. Obtain the reverse complement of the DNA sequence(s)
-3. Translate the original RNA sequence
+3. Translate the original RNA sequence(s)
-4. Find a motif in your DNA/RNA sequence
+4. Find a motif in your DNA/RNA sequence(s)
+5. Find the longest shared motif among your sequences
-5. Find the longest ORF in the sequence (complement not included)
+6. Find the longest ORF in the sequence(s) (complement not included)
-6. Enter new sequence
+7. Enter new sequence(s)
 0. Exit`